Proto-Elamite script: Decipherment attempts

-The first step in deciphering an unknown writing system is getting the known corpus fully published and developing a proposed sign list.
-The publishing of the texts has now been mostly completed but the sign list is still partly a work in progress.
-Proto-Elamite has many singleton signs (like early stages of proto-cuneiform) due to texts being primarily consumed only locally and there is disagreement over whether some signs are different or merely variants but by 1974 enough of a consensus over the Proto-Elamite signs was reached to enable the decipherment process to advance.
+The first step in deciphering an unknown writing system is publishing the corpus and developing a proposed sign list.
+The texts have now been mostly published but the sign list is still in progress.
+Proto-Elamite has many singleton signs (like early stages of proto-cuneiform) because texts are primarily consumed locally.
+There is disagreement over whether some signs are different or merely variants; but by 1974 enough of a consensus on the signs was reached that decipherment could advance.

-In 2012, Dr Jacob Dahl of the University of Oxford announced a project to make high-quality images of Proto-Elamite clay tablets and publish them online.
-His hope is that crowdsourcing by academics and amateurs working together would be able to understand the script, despite the presence of mistakes and the lack of phonetic clues.
-Dahl assisted in making the images of nearly 1600 Proto-Elamite tablets available online.
+In 2012, Dr Jacob Dahl of the University of Oxford announced a project to publish high-quality images of Proto-Elamite clay tablets online.
+He hopes that crowdsourcing by academics and amateurs working together will make progress.
+Nearly 1600 Proto-Elamite tablets are now on line.
 Materials were put online on a wiki of the Cuneiform Digital Library Initiative.

-In 2020, François Desset, of the Laboratoire Archéorient in Lyon, France, announced a proposed decipherment and translation of proto-Elamite texts.
-In 2022 Desset published a paper on Linear Elamite which also proposed sign forms for Proto-Elamite (recasting it as "Early Proto-Iranian").
-This new proposal was not met with universal agreement.
+In 2020, François Desset, of the Laboratoire Archéorient in Lyon, announced a proposed decipherment and translation.
+In 2022 he proposed sign forms for Proto-Elamite (recasting it as "Early Proto-Iranian").
+The proposal was not met with universal agreement.

 Although the decipherment of Proto-Elamite remains uncertain, the content of many texts is known.
-This is possible because certain signs, and in particular a majority of the numerical signs, are similar to the neighboring Mesopotamian writing system proto-cuneiform.
-In addition, a number of the Proto-Elamite signs are actual images of the objects they represent.
-However, the majority of the Proto-Elamite signs are entirely abstract, and their meanings can only be deciphered through careful graphemic analysis.
+This is because certain signs, notably a majority of the numerical signs, are similar to the neighboring Mesopotamian proto-cuneiform.
+In addition, a number of the Proto-Elamite signs depict the objects they represent.
+However, the majority of the Proto-Elamite signs are abstract, and their meanings can only be deciphered through careful graphemic analysis.

 An example from a small tablet (Sb 06355) from Susa where most signs are known:

-While the Elamite language has been suggested as a candidate underlying the Proto-Elamite inscriptions, there is no positive evidence of this.
-The earliest Proto-Elamite inscriptions, being purely ideographic, do not in fact contain any linguistic information nor is it known for certain what language was spoken in the relevant area during the Proto-Elamite Period.
+While the Elamite language has been suggested as the language of the Proto-Elamite inscriptions, there is no positive evidence of this.
+The earliest Proto-Elamite inscriptions, being purely ideographic, do not in fact contain any linguistic information nor is it known what language was spoken in the area during the Proto-Elamite Period.